Emergent Metals (CVE:EMR) Stock Price Up 25% – What’s Next?

-Shares of Emergent Metals Corp.
-(CVE:EMR – Get Free Report) rose 25% during mid-day trading on Thursday .
+Emergent Metals Corp.
+(CVE:EMR – Get Free Report)’s stock price was up 25% during mid-day trading on Thursday .
 The company traded as high as C$0.05 and last traded at C$0.05.
-Approximately 519,005 shares were traded during mid-day trading, an increase of 398% from the average daily volume of 104,154 shares.
+Approximately 519,005 shares traded hands during mid-day trading, an increase of 398% from the average daily volume of 104,154 shares.
 The stock had previously closed at C$0.04.

 Emergent Metals Price Performance